-Due to the COVID-19 pandemic, individual courses may be offered online or in hybrid form based on county health department requirements in effect at time of course offering.
+Individual courses may be offered online or in hybrid form based on county health department requirements in effect at time of course offering.

 AP 16 Introduction to Anatomy & Physiology 2.0 credits

 AP 16L Introduction to Anatomy & Physiology Lab

 This course provides instruction on the principles of human anatomy and physiology, emphasizing the integration of structure and function.
 The topics covered are terminology, concepts of the human body, cytology, histology, integumentary, skeletal, muscular, nervous system, blood, circulatory, lymphatic, immune, respiratory, urinary, male and female reproduction, digestion, and endocrine systems.
 Courses are corequisites.